Best Hiking Watches for Backpacking 2025

 I like the very large watch face size which makes it possible for my failing eyes to see everything as clearly as possible.
 But not everyone will like this very masculine-looking watch.
 Despite the size, it is not the heaviest GPS watch in this review and has the highest quality Sapphire Glass and Titanium Bezel.

-Overall, the Coros Vertix 2 has exceptional battery life and is well suited to ultra-marathon endurance athletes, thru-hikers, or expedition-style travel.
-This is the best GPS watch that is also the best alternative to Suunto and Garmin because it has better battery life and more accurate GPS.
-I like this watch so much, it is the watch I use right now for all my hiking, backpacking, cycling, and trail running trips.
+Overall, the Coros Vertix 2s has exceptional battery life and the most accurate GPS in this review.
+It is well suited to ultra-marathon endurance athletes, thru-hikers, or expedition-style travel.
+This is the best GPS watch, and the best alternative to Suunto and Garmin because it has better battery life and more accurate GPS.

 Read the complete in-depth review of the Coros Vertix 2.